apache/doris/docs/en/developer/developer-guide/be-vscode-dev.md

 }
 ```

-Among them, environment defines several environment variables DORIS_HOME UDF_RUNTIME_DIR LOG_DIR PID_DIR, which are the environment variables needed when palo_be is running.
+Among them, environment defines several environment variables DORIS_HOME UDF_RUNTIME_DIR LOG_DIR PID_DIR, which are the environment variables needed when doris_be is running.
 If it is not set, the startup will fail

 **Note: If you want attach (additional process) debugging, the configuration code is as follows:**